 Given below are the names of the important dams on the Chambal River:

-Baghmati (Kareh), Kamla, and Budhi Gandak are important tributaries of Kosi in India.
+Bagmati (Kareh), Kamala, and Budhi Gandak are important tributaries of Kosi in India.
 In addition, the river has small tributaries like Bhutahi Balan.
-The Kosi River is also called as the Sorrow of Bihar because of the high frequency of floods generated by the river.
+The Kosi River is also called the Sorrow of Bihar because of the high frequency of floods generated by the river.

 Fable of the Kosi River